top of page

 • Will this undermine my mission or strengthen it?

-Those are the right questions.
-And the answer starts with this principle:
+These are the right questions.
+The answer starts with this principle: Money is a tool—not a moral measure.

-If your financial system produces anxiety, instability, or burnout, it’s not aligned—no matter how noble the intent.
+If your financial system produces anxiety, instability, or burnout, it’s not aligned—regardless of how noble the intent.

 Ownership vs. Stewardship in Business